dabadgarcia/qiimereporter/README.md

 	-r/--reverse	Truncates length of the reverse read (default='0') -t/--threads	Number of threads to use (default=$CPUS) <integer>
 	--title		Path to a file containing the title of the project that will be used as title in the report Avoid using special characters.
-QiimeReporter will use a default title if this option is not used -v/--version	Show version
+QiimeReporter will use a default title if this option is not passed -v/--version	Show version

 ```